 Up to 1999, was a member of the Plücker Delos Woodwind Quintet, with whom he has performed at home and abroad, and numerous CD and radio recordings for the BR, SWR, WDR and NDR grossed .
 The ensemble won the 1993 the first Prize at the International Chamber Music Competition in Osaka / Japan, and in 1994 the first At the German Music Competition.
 Since its founding in 2004, Jens Plücker member NDR Brass, with whom he regularly makes guest appearances at the Schleswig- Holstein Music Festival.

 In 2000 Jens was awarded Edward Soering Prize of Hamburg.
 His concert appearances he supplemented by activities teaching about the Master class in São Paulo (2005) or at the master class for Wagner tuba at the Musikhochschule Hamburg (2011).
 Jens has been CEO of the Academy of the NDR Symphony Orchestra since 2012.

-Co-principal, London Symphony Orchestra
+Principal, Chicago Symphony Orchestra